tinkerbell/tinkerbell-docs/docs/actions/creating-a-basic-action.md

 ## Our example action

 A common task is manipulating the filesystem of the newly provisioned Operating System, there are numerous reasons for this such as users, network config, ssh keys or other files that require change.
-This example will use bash to make it as simple as possible to understand, however the we're aiming to use Golang where possible for a lot of the tinkerbell actions on the [hub](https://github.com/tinkerbell/hub/tree/main/actions).
+This example will use bash to make it as simple as possible to understand, however the we're aiming to use Golang where possible for a lot of the tinkerbell actions on the [tinkerbell hub].

-Our simple action will mount our newly provisioned Operating System, and [touch](https://www.tecmint.com/8-pratical-examples-of-linux-touch-command/) a file to a location that we have specified.
+Our simple action will mount our newly provisioned Operating System, and [touch] a file to a location that we have specified.

-As this action will use bash, and require shelling out to a number of other commands we will start with one of the smallest "distro" images [alpine](https://alpinelinux.org).
+As this action will use bash, and require shelling out to a number of other commands we will start with one of the smallest "distro" images [alpine].

 We will pass three pieces of information as environment variables into this action: